Kashmiri Hindu Pandit Weddings: Customs, rituals and preparations

 Nishayn or Nikah Nishayn

 Nishayn is a formal engagement where Nikah is read embarking on the legalization of marriage.
-It is mostly organised by the bride’s family where both the families invite their close ones like relatives and friends.
-The couples are loaded with gifts and the guests are treated to traditional Kashmiri cuisine and sweets called Wazwan.
+The bride’s family mostly organises it, and both families invite their close ones, such as relatives and friends.
+The couples are loaded with gifts, and the guests are treated to traditional Kashmiri cuisine and sweets called Wazwan.

-After Nishayn, the Kashmiri Muslim bride and groom are allowed to see each other or date officially.
+After Nishayn, the Kashmiri Muslim bride and groom can see each other or date officially.

 Saatnaam

-After Nishayn, the wedding dates are finalized and a grand get-together called Saatnaam is organised at the respective places of the bride and the groom.
-Both the family invites their relatives and friends and announces the wedding dates to the invitees.
-The celebration is further enlightened by a traditional folk dance, wanwun (Kashmiri songs) and tasty Kashmiri treats.
+After Nishayn, the wedding dates are finalized, and a grand get-together called Saatnaam is organised at the respective places for the bride and the groom.
+The family invites their relatives and friends and announces the wedding dates to the invitees.
+The celebration is further enlightened by traditional folk dance, wanwun (Kashmiri songs) and tasty Kashmiri treats.
 The couples are showered with blessings in Saatnaam.

-A few months before the wedding, quintals of rice are bought and female members of the family sit together to clean the impurities from the rice.
+A few months before the wedding, quintals of rice are bought, and female family members sit together to clean the impurities from the rice.

 Malmaenz or Haldi

-Here comes the main celebration of the wedding Malmaenz.
-In this tradition, the elder woman of the bride’s family applies hair oil to the bride’s hair, does tiny fancy braids and wraps them with colourful ribbons.
+Here comes the main celebration of the wedding, Malmaenz.
+In this tradition, the elder woman of the bride’s family applies oil to the bride’s hair, does tiny fancy braids and wraps them with colourful ribbons.
 Later, haldi is applied to the bride.
-The famous Kashmiri songs are sung by these women and one by one they are allowed to undo these braids.
+These women sing the famous Kashmiri songs, and they are allowed to undo these braids one by one.
 This tradition is called ‘Mas Traavun’.

 Maenzraat

 The bride’s hands and feet are adorned with intricate henna (mehendi) designs.
 The female members of the family also apply henna on their hands.
-The groom also applies a little bit of henna and the groom’s little finger is wrapped with a 500 or 2000 rupee note as a good omen.
+The groom also applies a bit of henna, and the groom’s little finger is wrapped with a 500 or 2000 rupee note, which is a good omen.

 Aab Shehrun

-On the other hand, the Kashmiri Muslim groom wears a pheran (similar to kurta) with a heavily embellished broad belt around his waist.
-His head is adorned with a Muslim cap on his wedding day embarking on his devotion towards his religion.
+On the other hand, the Kashmiri Muslim groom wears a pheran (similar to a kurta) with a heavily embellished broad belt around his waist.
+His head is adorned with a Muslim cap on his wedding day, embarking on his devotion towards his religion.

 The wedding attire of the bride and groom plays a quite remarkable role on the wedding day.
 Their elegant look increases the pride of the celebration.